Interoperable-data/automate-va/docs/USE CASES/VA-APPLICATION.md

     rdfs:label ”004/1/NNTR/2023/CCO/DE EN/3708.2/V01”
   ] .

-erava:myECDeclarationsforPlatformA a era:DocumentSet ; # subClassOf vpa:Evidence
+era-vta:myECDeclarationsforPlatformA a era:DocumentSet ; # subClassOf vpa:Evidence
   rdfs:label "ECDs for Platform A"@en ;
   dct:description "These are all the EC Declarations we can reuse in the platform A approvals"@en ;
   # vpa:checked [ a vpa:Compliance ; vpa:checkedRequirement <TSI> ; ] is NOT needed, given dcterms:coverage <> of the ECDs.
-  vpa:submittedFor erava:my_app ;  # the link between an application and the evidence submitted
+  vpa:submittedFor era-vta:my_app ;  # the link between an application and the evidence submitted
   rdfs:member eradis:ecd-ecDecl-29745 , eradis:ecd-ecDecl-27125 , eradis:ecd-ecDecl-18025 .

-erava:mySpecificCertificatesForPlatformA a era:DocumentSet ; # subClassOf vpa:Evidence
+era-vta:mySpecificCertificatesForPlatformA a era:DocumentSet ; # subClassOf vpa:Evidence
   rdfs:label "Specific Pantograph CLD for Platform A"@en ;
-  vpa:submittedFor erava:my_app ;  # the link between an application and the evidence submitted
+  vpa:submittedFor era-vta:my_app ;  # the link between an application and the evidence submitted
   rdfs:member eradis:cld-NoBoCert-12325 .
 ```